gabinam/fise/docs/WHITEPAPER.md

 ## 13. Conclusion

 FISE reframes client-side protection as a **semantic, rule-based envelope**: keyless, rotating, and cheap to run.
-It **does not prevent** post-decode access, but it **raises attacker cost** substantially by eliminating a protocol-level universal decoder and coupling data to diversified, validated rule-sets.
+It **does not prevent** post-decode access, but it **raises attacker cost** substantially by eliminating a protocol-level universal decoder and coupling data to diversified, validated rule sets.
 Used alongside TLS/AuthZ, rate-limits, and behavior defenses, FISE provides **practical defense-in-depth** for teams—especially small teams—whose competitive edge lies in the data they deliver to clients.

 ---